Slippery Elm: Uses and Risks

 Slippery elm has not been well-studied.
 There's some evidence that it may help with certain cold symptoms.
 One study found that sucking on slippery elm lozenges may help ease a sore throat.

 Slippery elm contains mucilage.
 This is a sticky substance that can't be digested.
 Mucilage seems to help improve bowel regularity.
+A small amount mixed in water to make a slurry is ingested for digestive problems.
 Slippery elm may help people with constipation due to irritable bowel syndrome (IBS), one small study showed.
 More research is needed.
+Some people also use slippery elm powder in water to soothe heartburn and mild stomach discomfort.

 Some people use slippery elm ointments to soothe skin ulcers and cold sores.
 There's not enough research to know if they really help.